MP: 15 killed, 25 injured as bus falls from bridge in Khargone | Law-Order

 - India

-Fifteen persons were killed and 20 to 25 other people injured when a bus fell from a bridge in Madhya Pradesh's Khargone district on Tuesday morning, state Home Minister Narottam Mishra said.
+Fifteen people were killed and 20 to 25 others injured after a bus fell from a bridge on a dry river bed in Madhya Pradesh's Khargone district on Tuesday morning, state Home Minister Narottam Mishra said.
+A magisterial probe has been ordered into the incident which took place at 8.40 am, he said.

-The incident took place at 8.40 am.
-The bus fell from the bridge on a dry bed of the Borad river near Dongargaon village, he said.
+The bus broke railings of Dasanga bridge and fell on a dry bed of the Borad river near Dongargaon village, Mishra told reporters.

-“Fifteen people were killed and nearly 20-25 others were injured in the accident,” the minister told reporters.
+The bus was carrying around 50 passengers when it met with the accident, a police official said. ''Fifteen people were killed and nearly 20-25 others were injured in the accident,'' Mishra said.
 The injured persons were admitted to the district hospital in Khargone, he said.
+A magisterial probe has been ordered into the incident, Mishra said.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan announced an ex-gratia of Rs four lakh to the kin of each of those killed in the accident.
+The seriously injured persons will be given Rs 50,000 and those who received minor injuries will be given Rs 25,000, Mishra said.
+The state government will bear entire expenses of the treatment, he added.
+After the bus fell from the bridge, some villagers rushed to the spot.
+They pulled out people trapped inside the bus from the windows and backside of the vehicle, as per eyewitnesses.

+Locals were also seen carrying people and offering water to the harried passengers amid the hot weather, they said.
+Khargone Collector Shivraj Singh Verma, Superintendent of Police Dharamvir Singh and local MLA Ravi Joshi were among those who reached the spot soon after getting information about the accident.
+Former Union minister Arun Yadav, who belongs to Khargone, also expressed grief over the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)